 The Minister for Planning has issued Ministerial Direction No. 20 requiring planning authorities to seek, and have regard to the views of WorkSafe Victoria and the Minister for Industry and Employment, when preparing a planning scheme amendment for, or within, the threshold distance of a major hazard facility.

 Engaging both WorkSafe Victoria and the Minister for Industry and Employment early in the planning process ensures appropriate advice regarding the use and development of land within threshold distances can be considered and incorporated into an amendment.
 This approach provides an early opportunity to address potential issues and can assist a planning authority by reducing delays later in the amendment process.

 In January 2018, the government released its response to the Major Hazard Facilities Advisory Committee Report on how to better manage land surrounding major hazard facilities.

-The independent committee was appointed in 2015 to provide advice on how to improve land use planning around major hazard facilities in Victoria.
-The committee undertook extensive consultation with industry, councils, stakeholders, and community members, and provided a report to the Minister for Planning in July 2016.
+The independent Advisory Committee was appointed in 2015 to provide advice on how to improve land use planning around major hazard facilities in Victoria.